tingchun0113/last-minute-interview-prep/README.md

 </details>

 ## Behavioral questions
-* Work in progress
+* The biggest achievement in your previous projects

+* Tell me about a time

+  * when you've faced the most challenging problem
+  * when you had a conflict (with your manager/a team member)
+  * you met a tight deadline
+  * you failed at work
+  * you received constructive feedback

 ## Technical questions
 * Work in progress

 ## Questions to ask interviewers
-:warning: Different types of questions are suitable for asking in different situations (e.g. recruiters or senior management).
+:warning: Different types of questions are appropriate to ask in different situations (e.g. hiring managers or senior management).
 Some sample questions to ask (more questions to [ask](https://www.techinterviewhandbook.org/final-questions/)):

 * What are the company's highest priority goals this year, and how would my role contribute?
 * What do you expect me to accomplish in the first 90 days?